 Remember that fast food and convenience foods are full of ingredients we can’t control.
 Yes, it is easier to pull a frozen microwave dinner out of the freezer, but what if you had homemade ready to warm up dinners to pull out of the freezer?
 Its possible to do with just a few hours a week in the kitchen.

 Eat Seasonal & Local

 One of the very best ways to get lots of nutrients is to eat seasonally and locally as much as possible.

 We are NOT going to give up junk food and replace it with the same boring chicken salad for dinner everyday.
 Get creative!
 If you have a favorite dish then go look up a healthier version and make it yourself!
 Have a craving for some brownies?
 Go bake some!

 Don’t get into a rut for what to eat for dinner.
 Google is your best friend, you can find tons of delicious “clean eating” recipes.
-If you like books better than check out some cookbooks from the library or go to the bookstore and pickup some interesting cookbooks.
+If you like books better check out some cookbooks from the library.
+You could also head to the bookstore and pickup some interesting cookbooks.

 Be Mindful of Drinks

 - Keep hydrated with Water.